citizenfx/natives/GRAPHICS/EnableAlienBloodVfx.md

 void ENABLE_ALIEN_BLOOD_VFX(BOOL toggle);
 ```

-If true, this native will create a small, blue effect upon bullet impact as it's own "blood effect".
+If true, this native will create a small, blue glowing effect upon bullet impact as it's own "blood effect".

 If the PTFX asset "scr_rcbarry1" is not requested using ([`RequestNamedPtfxAsset`](#_0xD821490579791273)) then this native **will not work as intended**.